- Power and Control Wheels

 Research points to a strong tendency for the cycle of violence to continue to the next generation.
 Children from violent homes are at higher risk of getting involved in violent relationships as teens or adults.
 One researcher found, for example, that men who had witnessed domestic violence were three times as likely to abuse their own spouses.
 Sons of the most violent families have a rate of spouse abuse one thousand times greater than sons from nonviolent homes (Straus, 1980).

-The Children’s Program at Artemis provides counseling, support groups, and advocacy for children and teens from violent homes.
+The Children’s Program at Artemis provides counseling and advocacy for children and teens who witnessed violence in their hoe.

 Under 2 years